ruuda/blog/posts/automating-configuration-updates.md

 If locating the right `1.29.0` is too difficult, we can add an <code>#&nbsp;auto-update: nginx</code> comment to the version line to have something to match on.
-Text substitution may be a hack, but it’s a very practical one.
+Text substitution is a hack,
+but it’s a very practical one.

 **Syntax-aware editing.**
-The correct way to update files is to parse them into a syntax tree, and perform the edit there.
+The correct way to update files is to parse them into a syntax tree and perform the edit there.
 In order to preserve comments and formatting, that tree needs to be a _concrete syntax tree_.